asylvz/CONGA/README.md

 ## Requirements

  * htslib	(included as submodule; http://htslib.org/)
+ 	* libbz2 and liblzma are required by htslib (e.g., "sudo apt-get install libbz2-dev" and "sudo apt-get install liblzma-dev")
  * sonic  	(included as submodule; https://github.com/calkan/sonic)

 CONGA is developed and tested using Linux operating system...